metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Buffalo loves keeping their defense on the smaller side.
 It's clear McDermott prioritizes the passing defense over the rushing one.
 And it's not a bad decision either considering the the front seven has performed mostly well enough against the Rams ground game.

 Bills come out in the second half with a touchdown in their opening drive.
 Where are the adjustments from Raheem Morris?

+The offense of the Rams has mostly consisted of shots to Cooper Kupp in bracket coverage.
+Los Angeles has also tried to incorporate a hurried pace on some of their drives, to mixed results.

+Von Miller on fire.